-Wake up and Smell the Fonts, a Type Tasting session with Sarah Hyndman at Shoreditch House for the D&AD Festival Fringe
+Wake up and Smell the Fonts, a Type Tasting masterclass with Sarah Hyndman at Shoreditch House for the D&AD Festival Fringe

 It was exciting to be a part of the D&AD Festival Fringe at Shoreditch House on the 26th April.
 We filled the exclusive private club’s Library with games and experiments involving typography and all the senses.
 This was followed by a talk and a lively Q&A session and everybody went home with a pile of Monotype goodies.
 A preview of results from one of the experiments were published in The Times newspaper.